T.I.P. Crew

 T.I.P.
 Crew is a bboy crew from South Korea.
 T.I.P. stands for Teamwork is Perfect.
 Founded in 1996 by Virus (Hwang Dae Gyun; 황대균), T.I.P is the first b-boy crew in Korea.
 The crew has won numerous awards around the world and are still ongoing to this day.
 They have also appeared in music videos, movies, TV shows and commercial films.

-In May 2010, 3 members of T.I.P. were arrested for feigning mental illnesses to be exempt from the South Korean compulsory military service in which able-bodied men between the ages of 18-35 must serve in the military for a minimum of 2 years.
+In May 2010, 3 members of T.I.P. were arrested for feigning mental illnesses to be exempt from the South Korean compulsory military service in which able-bodied men between the ages of 18 and 35 must serve in the military for a minimum of 2 years.
 The arrested crew members are Bboy Virus, Bboy Differ, and Bboy Random.